farzonak0587/01-basic-wd-css-writeup.md/README.md

 ## Concept: CSS

 ### Section: Context
-Though a little advanced, we are still in the basic web design class, where we may chage the colors, add borders, change backgrounds,change fonts, use hex and rbg codes, and more.
+Though a little advanced, we are still in the basic web design class, where we may change the colors, add borders, change backgrounds, change fonts, use hex and rbg codes, and more.
 It is an overview of coding style.
 I was somewhat familiar with CSS since we learned about it last year as well, but the new kinds of styles that were new to us confused me a little.

 #### Basics I learned:
 * `color: red;`changes color to red